Joe Salisbury: College career

-Salisbury finished his college career with 97 doubles wins, the most in school history, and his 25 singles wins in his final year was also a Memphis record at the time.
+Salisbury finished his college career with 97 doubles wins with his partner David O’Hare, the most in school history, and his 25 singles wins in his final year was also a Memphis record at the time.

-Professional career
+Professional

-2014: ATP debut
+2014: ATP Tour debut

 Salisbury made his ATP Tour main-draw debut at the U.S. National Indoor Championships partnering David O'Hare, losing to the Bryan brothers in the first round.

 2018: First ATP doubles title

 He reached the semifinals in the Wimbledon men's doubles with Frederik Nielsen.

 Playing alongside Ben McLachlan, he won his first ATP Tour doubles title at the Shenzhen Open.

 2019-20: New partnership, Australian Open doubles title, world No. 3

 At Wimbledon in 2019, he played alongside Rajeev Ram during the men's doubles.
 They made it to the round of 16.

 Also with Ram, Salisbury won the 2020 Australian Open, beating wildcards Max Purcell and Luke Saville in the final.
-As a result, he reached a career-high ranking of world No. 3, on 10 February 2020.